clef/clef-wordpress/readme.txt

 When configured to disable passwords, Clef protects WordPress users against

-- bruteforce and botnet attacks,
+- brute-force and botnet attacks,
 - weak, reused, and recycled passwords,
 - sending login credentials via an insecure (non-ssl) connection,
 - password phishing attempts,
-- and account takovers via email breaches.
+- and account takeovers via email breaches.

 = How secure is my data on Clef’s servers? =

-Clef's security architecture is fully distributed, which means Clef stores no user credentials on its servers.
+Clef’s security architecture is fully distributed, which means Clef stores no user credentials on its servers.
 When you use the Clef mobile app, you create a profile and a private encryption key that never leave your phone.
 The Clef app then uses that data to generate a unique, encrypted digital signature every time you log in.
 Since all of your personal info stays on your phone, nothing in the Clef database can compromise your identity even in the unlikely event that the server is hacked.

 == Screenshots ==

-1. WordPress login form with Clef login enabled.
+1. WordPress login form with passwords disabled.

-2. Location of the Clef configuration screen.

-3. Clef setup wizard.
+2. Clef setup wizard.

-4. A correctly configured settings page for Clef.
+3. The settings page for Clef.

 == Changelog ==